vinodreddy-inbox/Main-Repository/Introduction.md

 - 👋 Hi, I’m @vinodreddy-inbox (Vinod Reddy GN).
-- 👀 I’m interested in DevOps & Cloud.
+- 👀 I’m interested in DevOps, Cloud & Technical Support.
 - 🌱 I’m currently learning DevOps Tools & AWS Cloud Components.
 - 💞️ I’m looking to collaborate on any projects to gain more experience.
 - 📫 How to reach me -> https://www.linkedin.com/in/vinod-reddy-b91215109/